-This component will address barrier 1: it is grounded in the premise that local governance is a significant determinant of effective adaptation policy, and that local governance framework for climate-resilient pathways require access to science- and experience-based knowledge, community participation.
+This component will address barrier 1: it is grounded in the premise that local governance is a significant determinant of effective adaptation policy, and that local governance framework for climate-resilient pathways require access to science- and experience-based knowledge, community participation29.
 Community engagement is a fundamental requirement to the process, to avoid existing inequalities or amplified advert effects of climate change on adaptation actions.
-The subsequent effects induced by the engagement of actors will benefit both communities and decision-makers.
-The component relies also on the growing and scientific evidence that, the institutional capacity of local governments to respond to climate risks can be strengthen by collaborative networks and supported by multilevel governance, due to the scope and speed of climate events which needs to be addressed effectively at different levels (national, sub-national, local).
+The subsequent effects induced by the engagement of actors will benefit both to communities and decision-makers.
+The component relies also on the growing and scientific evidence that, the institutional capacity of local governments to respond to climate risks can be strengthen by collaborative networks and supported by multilevel governance30, due to the scope and speed of climate events which needs to be addressed effectively at different levels (national, sub-national, local).

-Vertical cooperation, meaning cooperation between the national and sub-national levels, will be key for the implementation of local climate policies, along the fields of information and knowledge, finance, and institutional capacities.
-The underlying empirical justification of the multilevel governance in the Senegalese context, is that despite the existence of Integrated Territorial Climate Plans (PCTI) and local climate-sensitive plans in the country, local institutions are still facing with serious financial and capacity
+Vertical cooperation, meaning cooperation between the national and sub-national levels, will be key for the implementation of local climate policies, along the fields of information and knowledge, finance, and institutional capacities31.
+The underlying empirical justification of the multilevel governance in the Senegalese context, is that despite the existence of Integrated Territorial Climate Plans (PCTI) and local climate-sensitive plans in the country, local institutions are still facing with serious financial and capacity bottlenecks, and a continued dependency on financial transfers from the national government.

-&lt;sup>30 Moss, R. H., and Coauthors (2019): Evaluating Knowledge to Support Climate Action: A Framework for Sustained Assessment.
+29 Moss, R. H., and Coauthors (2019): Evaluating Knowledge to Support Climate Action: A Framework for Sustained Assessment.
 Report of an Independent Advisory Committee on Applied Climate Assessment.
 Wea.
 Climate Soc., 11, 465-487.

-&lt;sup>31 Cid, A. et al. (2024): Mobilizing institutional capacities to adapt to climate change: local government collaboration networks for risk management in Mexico City.
+30 Cid, A. et al. (2024): Mobilizing institutional capacities to adapt to climate change: local government collaboration networks for risk management in Mexico City.